lsd-consulting/spring-wiremock-stub-generator/README.md

 ## TODO:
 - add support for path arrays in mappings (currently we use only the first value in the array)
 - add support for @RequestMapping on methods
-- add a diagram and screenshots to README
+- add a diagram to README
 - fix Jacoco/Codecov